Use SSH to Access Dev Pod

 Step 1: Prepare the Setup Script

-Prepare your SSH public key and root password, and fill them into the script below.
+Prepare your SSH public key, and fill it into the script below.

 #!/bin/bash